EsmadaStevens/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir: deletes empty directories cd - changes directory to previous one ls -al .. . /bin: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+rmdir: deletes empty directories cd - changes directory to previous one ls -al .. . /bin: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. file /path/name of file: prints the type of the file